ONSdigital/ras-secure-message/API.md

 This is currently implemented but not used in production.
 Hence should be treated with caution.

-It can use the same filter arguments as Get Messages , and returns the latest message in each thread that satisfies the criteria passed in .
+It can use the same filter arguments as Get Messages, and returns the latest message in each thread that satisfies the criteria passed in .

 #### Example JSON Response
-Note V2 will have either uuids or 'GROUP' for the user ids , and a uuid for the survey id
+Note V2 will have either uuids or 'GROUP' for the user ids, and a uuid for the survey id
 ```json
 {
   "_links": {